nacharya/dotfiles/README.md

 # dotfiles

-dot files for commonly used software programs and working environment primarily around command line and some software programs
+dot files for commonly used software programs and working environment primarily around command line and some software programs that have been very useful

 ## Components